Extensions to WinAPI

-WinAPIEx.h is the file you include.
-In addition to WinAPI, WinAPIEx has functions to simplify boilerplate code for repeating tasks, such as file/registry/process operations.
-The target audience is pentesters and developers who write C++ code that interacts with the operating system (Windows).
+WinAPIEx.h is the only include file.
+WinAPIEx supplements WinAPI by providing additional functions, particularly simplifying boilerplate tasks, such as file/registry/process operations.
+The target audience is pentesters and developers who write C++ code that interacts with the operating system.

 In pentesting scenarios, single binaries with no additional dependencies become handy.
 Deployment issues that manifest in undefined behavior can be avoided.

-Typically, a class wraps up an entire entity and all of its features, like the "Process" class in .NET Framework.
+Typically, a class wraps up an entire entity and all of its features, like the "File" class in .NET Framework.

-However, having a class that is not 100 % feature complete, means exporting the HANDLE, procceeding with WinAPI, and then going back to the class object instance.
-This ambiguousness can be avoided by either extending WinAPI as it is, or by wrapping up everything.
-The latter case is covered by frameworks, such as Qt or Boost.
+However, having a class that is not feature complete, forces the developer to export the HANDLE, proceed with WinAPI, and then go back to the class object instance.
+This ambiguousness can be avoided by adopting to WinAPI as it is.
+An alternative is to use frameworks, such as Qt or Boost.

 Parameters and return values

-- A function that returns a string, returns LPWSTR, or NULL if it failed.
-This buffer has to be deleted after calling the function.
+- A function that returns a string, returns LPWSTR, or NULL, if it failed.
+This buffer needs to be deleted after calling the function.

-- A function that returns a DWORD (or anything that is not a buffer), will either return 0, or -1 on failure, depending on the individual case.
+- A function that returns a DWORD, will either return 0, or -1 on failure, depending on the individual function.
 Or the function returns BOOL and accepts a LPDWORD parameter.
-Again, this is up to the individual case.
+Again, this is up to the individual function.

 No classes.
-There is just one struct, Array<T>.
-This is the most simplistic way to return an array of values, or NULL.
-And no further abstraction (getters/setters, etc.)
+There is just one struct: Array<T>.
+This is the most simplistic way to return an array that includes a length descriptor.

 And no enums, to avoid casting back and forth between WinAPI const's and WinAPIEx enums.
 Otherwise, usage would be mixed and ambiguous.
 If you are looking for a framework instead, try Qt or Boost.